MUSIC IS OF VITAL IMPORTANCE in the daily lives of God's people, particularly in worship. An entire book of the Bible, Psalms,

-Music is of vital importance in the daily lives of God’s people, particularly in worship.
-An entire book of the Bible, Psalms, is dedicated to it and promotes singing and playing of instruments with songs dealing with everything from joy, celebration, and praise, to sorrow, impatience, and lamentation.
-Music has been used by His people since early times, going back to the book of Exodus, where in chapter 15, the people of Israel sang a song to the Lord after crossing the Red Sea.
+MUSIC HAS BEEN USED by His people since early times, going back to the book of Exodus, where, in chapter 15, the people of Israel sang a song to the Lord after crossing the Red Sea.

-Early Worship Team: This is a contemporary worship band with singers and instruments.
-Meets Sunday mornings at 8:20 AM for rehearsal.
+EARLY WORSHIP TEAM: This is a contemporary worship band with singers and instruments.
+Meets Thursday evenings at 6:00 PM rehearsal.

-Sanctuary Choir: This is our primary adult choir that weekly sings in worship.
-Rehearses on Wednesday evenings from 7:15 to 8:15 PM and on Sunday mornings at 10:30.
+SANCTUARY CHOIR: This is our primary adult choir that weekly sings in worship.
+Rehearses on Wednesday evenings from 7:00 to 8:00 PM and on Sunday mornings at 10:30.

 SANCTUARY BELLS: This is our primary handbell ensemble that regularly plays in worship services using a five-octave set of Malmark bells and Choirchimes.
 Rehearses on Wednesday evenings from 5:00 - 5:45 PM.